 We’re taking fall to the next level with this rum old fashioned.
-I know it’s heresy to use anything other than whiskey in an old fashioned, but the original, early written descriptions of an old fashioned didn’t necessarily mention whiskey specifically.
+I know it’s heresy to use anything other than whiskey in an old fashioned cocktail, but the original, early written descriptions of an old fashioned didn’t necessarily mention whiskey specifically.
 Just “spirit.”

 And they weren’t talking about ghosts.

-But using rum for a fall old fashioned sweetens the cocktail, especially with this syrup created specifically for fall cocktails.
-So, mix up this lovely fall rum old fashioned that makes you want to put on a warm sweater and sit by the fire.
+But using aged rum for a fall old fashioned sweetens the cocktail, especially with this syrup created specifically for fall cocktails.
+So, mix up this lovely rum drink recipe that makes you want to put on a warm sweater and sit by the fire.

 (Post may contain affiliate links.)

 I’ve written a full article on my perfect old fashioned; it’s a great compilation of the history and elements of the cocktail.
 In essence it was first used as a method to take your medicine!
 Early cocktails included bitters with whiskey – since both were perceived to be medicinal (more on bitters here).
 The three basic elements of the old fashioned became codified in the early 1900s as whiskey, sugar and bitters.

 Go forward a hundred or more years and the base spirit in an old fashioned is often replaced by something other than whiskey.
 Think of the Oaxacan old fashioned, or a great brandy old fashioned.
 Both of those change out the base spirit, but still use the addition of a sweetening agent and a bitter.

 We don’t hear much about an old fashioned with rum, and that’s disappointing.
 Because it’s delicious!

 Why This Aged Rum Cocktail Works

 Rum, like whiskey, is an aged spirit.
 Often, it ages in used whiskey or bourbon casks, sitting for years in the Caribbean climate to soak in and out of the barrel staves over time.